zhaojh329/libumqtt/README.md

 [mbedtls]: https://github.com/ARMmbed/mbedtls
 [CyaSSl(wolfssl)]: https://github.com/wolfSSL/wolfssl

-A Lightweight and fully asynchronous MQTT 3.1.1 client library written in C.
+A Lightweight and fully asynchronous MQTT 3.1.1 client C library based on libubox for Embedded Linux.
-Use [libubox] as its event backend.
-Support SSL.

 `Keep Watching for More Actions on This Space`